Bringing your new puppy home is one of the most exciting things.

 I always follow my puppy all the way out into the yard, noting whether she poops, pees, or both … how many times and what it looks like.

-An Important Rule for House Training Your Puppy
+An Important Rule For Potty Training Your Puppy

 My rule is that the puppy doesn’t have freedom inside the house if she’s not “empty” after she’s been out.
 Non-empty puppies have to go back into confinement of a crate or X-pen.